Disclosure: I received Vega One for review and I was not otherwise compensated. As always, all the opinions in this post are my own.

 Happy Friday!!
 Is everyone in the US in their food coma?
 If you are anything like me, the day after Thanksgiving is the official countdown to Christmas – and for me that means one thing – COOKIES.!
 This year is no different.
 I want sugar cookies, snickerdoodles, peanut butter kiss cookies, you can’t forget gingerbread men, and the classics – oatmeal raisin and chocolate chip.
 Better yet, protein sugar cookies!
 Anyone else with me?

-Well I don’t know about you but I simply cannot wait until Christmas to eat those cookies.
+Well I don’t know about you but I simply cannot wait until Christmas to eat those protein sugar cookies.
 So I have to find ways to fit these cookies into my daily diet.
 That means, high in protein, and whole food ingredients.
-These cookies serve a purpose, they fuel my workouts and nourish my post workouts.
+These protein sugar cookies serve a purpose, they fuel my workouts and nourish my post workouts.
 There is nothing worse than a sugar high from too many cookies and then having to drink a protein shake to make it though a difficult workout.

 Insert the New Vega One Formula Nutritional Shake.
 The new formula has 20 grams of protein.
 Hello sustainable protein source!
 Oh and the added benefits will make you add Vega One to everything – greens, vitamins and minerals, fiber, omega-3, antioxidants and probiotics.
+This is what I used for this protein sugar cookies recipe, but you should be able to use any vegan style protein powder without issue!

 Did you know that Vega One recently improved their formula – it’s coming out the first of the year!
 You are going to LOVE this – they increased the protein to 20 grams (from 15) and there are now 6 servings of greens (used to be 3) in a scoop.
 You have a picky eater?
 Here is the answer!!
 They have a Black Friday sale going on today – MyVega!